The Gift-Giving Dilemma: Why Thoughtfulness Matters More Than Price

 One woman in the survey shared, “I’ve learned to be specific.
 I know what I want, so I always ask for it.
 My friends and family appreciate not having to guess, and I always end up happy with my gift.”

 However, when those requests are ignored, the disappointment is real.
 “It’s frustrating when you clearly ask for something, and they go in a different direction,” said another respondent.
-“It makes you feel like they weren’t listening or didn’t care enough to follow through.”
+“It makes you feel like they weren’t listening or didn’t care enough to follow through.” - Hint Droppers: The Art of Subtlety

 Some participants in the survey admitted to dropping hints about what they’d like, and many were pleasantly surprised when their subtle suggestions were picked up.
 The strategy seems to work well for those who don’t want to come across as demanding but still want something they’ll appreciate.